Ch3rry-Pi3/Portfolio/Python/LeetCode/Hard/3108. Minimum Cost Walk in Weighted Graph/README.md

         """
         Initialises the solution with parent and depth arrays.
         - `parent`: Tracks the representative (root) of each node's connected component.
-        - `depth`: Stores the depth of each connected component to optimize union operations.
+        - `depth`: Stores the depth of each connected component to optimise union operations.
         """
         self.parent = []
         self.depth = []